dgcamacho/so2021/exercises/sheet3.md

 **>> Submit solution until 2019/11/13 ...
 (10 Points)**

 ### Notes and additional questions:
-- You can use the `std::sin` function from `<cmath>` as a comparison.
+- You can use the `std::sqrt` function from `<cmath>` as a comparison.
-- (optional) Measure the time of your implementation and compare it against the time of the `std::sin` implementation.
+- (optional) Measure the time of your implementation and compare it against the time of the `std::sqrt` implementation.
 Therefore, either use the `Timer` in the lecture material folder, or user the Google micro benchmarking suite: https://github.com/google/benchmark
 - (optional) What happens if your change your type from `double` to `float`.
 Do you see any difference in accuracy and performance?